onap/archive-ccsdk-sli-adaptors/saltstack-adapter/README.md

     "User"; ->  Saltstack server's SSH Password. the param should contain,
     "slsExec"; ->  this variable should be set to true.
+    "execTimeout"; -> set large timeout if your SLS file will take large time to finish executing (in milliseconds).

 In this case, params that will hold the command execution result for DG access in Key:
 Result code at: org.onap.appc.adapter.saltstack.result.code (On success: This will be 200, this means the command was executed successfully and also configuration change made using the SLS file was also successful)